lite-xl/lite-xl.github.io/docs/developer-guide/creating-themes.md

 ## Size & Dimensions

-The following entries defines various sizes and dimensions used in Lite XL's user interface.
+The following entries define various sizes and dimensions used in Lite XL's user interface.
-It's not recommended to change these values unless you know what you're doing.
+It's not recommended changing these values unless you know what you're doing.

 | Name                                | Description
 | ----                                | -----------